 1/2 cup coconut oil

-Melt the beeswax in a glass jar placed in a pan of hot water.
-Add the olive oil, coconut oil, and vitamin E and stir to combine.
+Melt the beeswax and shea butter in a glass jar placed in a pan of hot water.
+Add the coconut oil and vitamin E and stir to combine.
 Add the essential oils and stir to combine.
 Pour into two 4 oz glass jars.
 Allow to set up for 12-24 hours.
-This salve can be used for many purposes, including insect stings or bites, cuts and scrapes, itchy or chapped skin, minor burns, and sunburns.
+This cream can be used for many purposes, including insect stings or bites, cuts and scrapes, itchy or chapped skin, minor burns, and sunburns.
+Apply a thin layer 2-3 times a day as needed.

 Other essential oils that can be used include Rosemary, Frankincense, and Helichrysum Italicum.